-The council satisfies the criterion for efficiency based on a decline in real operating expenditure per capita over the period to 2019-20.
+• The council satisfies the criterion for efficiency based on a decline in real operating expenditure per capita over the period to 2019-20.

-Bland Shire Council is located on the northern fringes of the Riverina region of New South Wales.
+Other relevant factors Social and community context Bland Shire Council is located on the northern fringes of the Riverina region of New South Wales.
 Its major centre of West Wyalong is located on the junction of the Newell and Mid Western Highways and has communities located at Barmedman, Tallimba, Ungarie, Weethalle, Wyalong, Kikoira, Naradhan and Mirrool.

-Bland sought the community's views on a potential merger with Temora and Coolamon:

-- the response rate was 9.3%, and - 84% of respondents opposed a merger.

-Bland's water and sewerage business does not pay dividends so it would only affect the council's scale and capacity insofar as it allows the council to employ specialist staff.

-We received one submission relating to Bland's proposal.
-It opposes any mergers noting that:

-- Bland, Narrandera and Coolamon are well-managed, and - the risks of merging are greater than expected benefits (ie, merged council would not be more economically sustainable).
+Community consultation Bland sought the community's views on a potential merger with Temora and Coolamon: the response rate was 9.3%, and 84% of respondents opposed a merger.
+Water and/or sewer Bland's water and sewerage business does not pay dividends so it would only affect the council's scale and capacity insofar as it allows the council to employ specialist staff.
+Submissions We received one submission relating to Bland's proposal.
+It opposes any mergers noting that: Bland, Narrandera and Coolamon are well-managed, and the risks of merging are greater than expected benefits (ie, merged council would not be more economically sustainable).